cscott/TurtleScript/README.rst

 1. Add throw, try, catch, and finally.

    Exceptions add a lot to the expressivity of the language.
-I expect that this can be implemented in the library, though: ``Object.throw(msg)`` can implement ``throw``, and ``Function.try(catch_func, finally_func)`` can be used to execute a ``try/catch/finally sequence``, with the blocks transformed into first-class functions sharing a lexical scope.
+I expect that their function can be implemented in the library, though:
+   ``Object.throw(msg)`` can implement ``throw``, and ``Function.try(catch_func, finally_func)`` can be used to execute a ``try/catch/finally`` sequence, with the blocks transformed into first-class functions sharing a lexical scope.

-   The library implemention will use the low-level functionality of full JavaScript, but we don't need to complicate our own syntax.
+   The library implementation will use the low-level functionality of full JavaScript (and thus will not be introspectable), but we can avoid further complicating our syntax.

 2. Add more/better looping constructs.